strikersps/COVID-19-Impact-On-Indian-Stock-Market/README.md

 | 13 | NIFTY-Bank| [NIFTY-Bank-Index-Data](https://www1.nseindia.com/products/content/equities/indices/historical_index_data.htm)|
 | 14 | NIFTY-Realty| [NIFTY-Realty-Index-Data](https://www1.nseindia.com/products/content/equities/indices/historical_index_data.htm)|
 | 15 | Google Trends | Fetched using `pytrends` |

-**NOTE**
-* The datasets listed above are final datasets (subject to change as it is a time-series) data.
-* I have not included one more dataset on which I am working on i.e. Twitter Dataset as it requires more time in order to implement Association Rule Mining algorithm to find out words people are most using whenever they tweet during the COVID-19 period.

 ## 4. Conclusions
 * The main conclusions drawn from the above work are: